bw2/step-pipeline/README.md

 - notifies you via slack or email when the pipeline completes

 Downsides:
-- some of these features only work if specific tools are installed inside the execution enviroment (container or VM).
+- some of these features only work if specific tools are installed inside the container or VM.